emilyguancamole/endoscribe/README.md

 Purpose: convert raw audio recordings into reliable, time-ordered textual transcripts.

 Approach:
 - Lightweight preprocessing (stereo->mono conversion and resampling).
-I experimented with other utils further preprocessing (e.g. vocal separation), but currently am not using.
+I experimented with other utils for further preprocessing (e.g. vocal separation), but currently am not using.
 - Whisper model for transcription (usually use whisper-lg-v3) pulled from HuggingFace.
 - Outputs CSV rows with at least these columns: `file` (string id), `pred_transcript` (transcribed text).